instantdb/instant/client/www/pages/docs/instaql.md

 ### In

-The `where` clause supports `in` queries that will filter entities that match any of the items in the provided list:
+The `where` clause supports `in` queries that will filter entities that match any of the items in the provided list.
+You can think of this as a shorthand for `or` on a single key.

 ```javascript
 const query = {